Client Visibility

-Kelsey identifies the exact ranking signal your profile is missing and shows what replaced you in search results.
+Kelsey identifies the exact ranking signal the client's profile is missing and shows what replaced them.
+Add to Client Visibility Audits.

-If your business is not showing on Google Maps or in the 3-Pack, it is rarely random.
-Google constantly compares your Google Business Profile against nearby competitors based on relevance, category strength, keyword coverage, activity, and engagement signals.
-When another listing scores higher for a search, yours is filtered out.
+When a client is not showing on Google Maps or in the 3-Pack, it is rarely random.
+Google constantly compares the client's Google Business Profile against nearby competitors based on relevance, category strength, keyword coverage, activity, and engagement signals.
+When another listing scores higher for a search, the client's is filtered out.

-Your primary category does not perfectly match the service customers searched for.
-Even small mismatches can remove your business from results entirely.
+The client's primary category does not perfectly match the service customers searched for.
+Even small mismatches can remove a listing from results entirely.

-Result: your business does not appear for high-value searches
+Result: client does not appear for high-value searches

-Result: competitors rank while your listing is filtered out
+Result: competitors rank while client's listing is filtered out

 Nearby businesses improved reviews, engagement, service coverage, or posting frequency.
 Google recalculated relevance and reassigned visibility.